David Trone

-David John Trone (born September 21, 1955) is an American politician and businessman serving as the U.S. representative for Maryland's 6th congressional district.
+David John Trone (born September 21, 1955) is an American politician and alcoholic beverage magnate who served as the U.S. representative for Maryland's 6th congressional district from 2019 to 2025.
 The district includes most of the western third of the state, but the bulk of its population is in the outer northern suburbs of Washington, D.C.
-Trone founded and co-owns Total Wine & More with his brother, and served as the company's president until December 2016.
+Trone founded and co-owns Total Wine & More with his brother, Robert L. Trone, and served as the company's president until December 2016.

 In 2016, Trone spent more than $13 million of his own money on his unsuccessful Democratic primary campaign to succeed Chris Van Hollen in Maryland's 8th congressional district, setting a record for the most expensive self-funded House campaign.
 In 2018, Trone was the Democratic nominee for the 6th district and won the general election to succeed John Delaney.
+Trone made mental health issues and fighting addiction a top priority during his tenure in Congress, where he co-chaired the Bipartisan Addiction and Mental Health Task Force.

+Trone announced his candidacy in the United States Senate in the 2024 election to succeed Ben Cardin.
+Trone spent over $60 million of his own money to support his campaign.
+On May 14, 2024, he was defeated in the Democratic primary by Prince George's County executive Angela Alsobrooks.

 Early life and education

 Trone was born in Maryland and raised on a 200 acre farm in East Berlin, Pennsylvania, where his father Thomas ran a chicken and hog operation.
 Thomas also owned a soda and beer store.
 When Trone's parents separated, his father kept the farm and his mother took over the store.
 Thomas and his farm went into bankruptcy, but Trone kept working at his mother's store.

 Trone graduated magna cum laude, Phi Beta Kappa, from Furman University in 1977, and earned a Master of Business Administration in 1985 from the Wharton School of the University of Pennsylvania.